fizzbee-io/website/content/examples/linked_list_cycle.md

 We set `has_cycle` to `True` when a list that contains a cycle is generated.

-If we add `print(succ)` at the end of `Init` we'll see that every possible list with and without cycles is being generated:
+If we add `print(successor)` at the end of `Init` we'll see that every possible list with and without cycles is being generated:
 ```
 {1: None}
 {2: None}